 The parameters Q115 to Q119 contain the coordinates of the spindle position at the moment of contact during programmed measurement with the 3-D touch probe.
-The coordinates refer to the datum point that is active in the Manual operation mode.
+The coordinates are referenced to the preset that is active in Manual operation mode.